-Key maintenance work twice a year pays off with longer, more reliable lawn mower performance.
-The tasks aren't difficult and take less than an hour to get your lawn mower ready for spring.
+A little maintenance twice a year pays off with longer, more reliable lawn mower performance.
+The work isn't difficult and takes less than an hour to get your lawn mower ready for spring.

 All walk-behind, gasoline-powered lawn mowers need maintenance twice a year, and the procedures that make sense are different in fall and spring.
 Begin by reading your owner’s manual for tips on required mower maintenance, then follow the list here to get your lawn mower ready for spring.

 Replace the Blade and Belt